The-Church-of-neoReality/JellyfinApache2Proxy/README.md

 ## Prerequisites
 Understand that I started this endevor using the default Flatpak installation of Jellyfin available from the Mint Linux Software
 Manager App.
 That was, as it always seems to be, a mistake.
-My opinion of Flatpak is pretty well cemented in the, if it's only available as a Flatypak consider a different solution, camp.
+My opinion of Flatpak is pretty well cemented in the, if it's only available as a Flatpak consider a different solution, camp.

 Step 1 of this process is to unisntall that noise, & install from the Jellyfin apt repo https://jellyfin.org/downloads/server as the instructions work on it, but from what I saw early on, not on the Flatpak.
 I have not gone back to test if that is still the